eggsy/lanyard-visualizer/README.md

 - Every RPCs work!
   - If there's something visible on your status (only RPCs), it's visible here too!
 - Customization, use it as iframe, remove footer or title bar!
-  - You can use simple queries like `?mode=iframe&title=false&footer=false` to customize the look of it!
+  - You can use simple queries like `?background=false&title=false` to customize the look of it!
 This way, you can iframe it to your website and remove the parts that you don't need!
 - Everything is real-time!
   - We use Lanyard's WebSocket so everything is updated in real-time!